sydubaid/MetaCraft_Assignment/Smart Contract Management/README.md

 - Set the (Currency symbol - ETH )
 - Now set the MetaMask wallet network to the newly created local network
 - Now you can deposit and withdraw the dummy ETH.
+- Also this can be used to greet a person.
+By typing your name in box

 ## Technologies Used